nchorekchyan/Blender-Perspective-Tools-Addon/README.md

 The real goal is to add similar functionality to Krita's perspective assists to blender.

+Running this add-on, you should see a Perspective Grid panel appear on your "n" menu.

 Instructions:
 For One Point Perspective:
 1. Click Create 1PP VP to create your base object.
 A single point will be created in grease pencil, move it wherever you want.